Connect with others who understand.

 Soluble guanylate cyclase stimulators can help lower the pressure in the lungs by relaxing the pulmonary arteries.

-If your PAH progresses, your health care provider may recommend new or different treatment options.
-Don’t hesitate to ask your doctor any questions you have regarding their recommendations or the potential side effects of PAH medications.
+If your PAH gets worse, your doctor might suggest new or different treatments.
+Don’t hesitate to ask your doctor any questions about their recommendations or the potential side effects of PAH medications.

 The lungs and heart work together to keep the body healthy.
-Knowing how PAH and PAH medications affect these essential organs can help you make informed decisions about your health.
-It can also help you manage your PAH symptoms and work with health care experts to improve your quality of life.
+Knowing how PAH and PAH medications affect these essential organs can help you make informed decisions about your health, manage symptoms, and work with your healthcare providers to improve your quality of life.

-Have you been diagnosed with pulmonary arterial hypertension?
-What steps do you take to protect your heart and lungs?
-Share your experience in the comments below, or start a conversation on your Activities page.
+If you have been diagnosed with pulmonary arterial hypertension, what steps do you take to protect your heart and lungs?
+Let others know in the comments below.

 References